-The best Instant Pot is a multi-cooker that can pressure cook, slow cook, steam, saute, bake, and even warm food for you, saving valuable worktop space as you no longer need multiple kitchen gadgets.
-Not only do the best Instant Pots take the burden off you to whip up creative meals every single night, they also ensure there’s not a sink full of washing up at the end of it.
+The best Instant Pot is a multi-cooker that can pressure cook, slow cook, steam, saute, bake, and even warm food for you, saving valuable countertop space as you no longer need multiple kitchen gadgets.
+Not only do the best Instant Pots take the burden off you to whip up creative meals every single night, but they also ensure there’s not a sink full of washing up at the end of it.

 We’ve spent hours in the kitchen rustling up stews, soups, and risottos to select, rate, and review the multi-cookers listed below, so you know which is the best Instant Pot for you in 2021.